-Beginning in the 2022-2023 school year, the Graduation Rate indicator will include Change which is the differenceof Status from one year to the next.
+Beginning in the 2022-2023 school year, the Graduation Rate indicator will include the change component will include Change which is the differencet of Status from one year to the next.

 Postsecondary Readiness

 Postsecondary Readiness is the attainment of the necessary knowledge, skills and dispositions to successfully move to the next level of education, work or life.
 For individual students to be able to fulfill their chosen career pathway and become contributing residents of Kentucky and citizens of the United States, each must be prepared and ready to take the next steps.
 The productivity of individuals, the state and the nation are impacted positively when students exit from the K-12 experience postsecondary ready.
 However, the concept of preparation and readiness must begin at the elementary level and continue developing into middle and high school.